Schemex: Discovering Structural Abstractions from Examples: Schemex System

-A node-based canvas shows the pipeline and its artifacts; users can enter at any node to re-run or revise without losing context.
+A node-based canvas shows the full pipeline and its artifacts; users can enter at any node to re-run or revise without losing context.
 A persistent side panel consolidates definitions, matrices, and inline citations so that evidence is always one click away.
-Localized controls---opening rationales, filtering matrices, accepting/rejecting suggestions, and editing schema elements---keep iteration fast while preserving agency.
+Localized controls - opening rationales, filtering matrices, accepting or rejecting suggestions, and editing schema elements - keep iteration fast while preserving agency.
+Implementation details are provided in Appendix~\ref{appendix:implementation}.